giovannikuntadi/simple-weather-app/README.md

-Simple weather app made using plain HTML, CSS, and JavaScript
+Simple weather app made using plain HTML, CSS, and JavaScript (using fetch API)

+Search for a city and the weather will be shown.